ychan05/money-for-masterminds/docs/DesignDoc.md

  >* _Include other details such as attributes and method signatures that you think are needed to support the level of detail in your discussion._

 ### ViewModel Tier
 CupboardController: Used to handle HTTP requests to the API for manager and helper interactions with the cupboard.
 HelperController: Used to handle HTTP requests to the API for managing the funding basket.
-RiddlesDAO: Used to handle HTTP requests to the API for managing riddles
+AuthenticatorController: Used to handle HTTP requests to the API for managing Users.
-AuthenticatorDAO: Used to handle HTTP requests to the API for managing user creation and authentication.
+RiddleController:  Used to handle HTTP requests to the API for managing the Riddles.

 > _**[Sprint 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View